subhajit10000/Car-Suggestion/README.md

 Project Description: Multi-Category Car Marketplace Website The proposed project is a responsive, user-centric car marketplace website that showcases vehicles across three distinct powertrain categories: Petrol, Diesel, and Electric Vehicles (EV).
 The core objective is to simplify the car discovery and comparison process for buyers while giving dealers and manufacturers a modern platform to list inventory with rich, category-specific details.

-1. Core Concept and Target Audience
+1. Core Concept and Target Audience:

 With the automotive market rapidly diversifying, buyers often struggle to compare traditional fuel cars with emerging EV options side by side.
 This platform bridges that gap by organizing the entire inventory into three primary categories.
 The target users are first-time buyers, enthusiasts comparing fuel types, fleet operators evaluating total cost of ownership, and eco-conscious consumers exploring EV adoption.
 Dealers, certified pre-owned sellers, and OEMs form the secondary audience who will use the admin panel to manage listings.

 2. Key Features and Functionality